 We share your commitment to ensuring that America's borders remain safe, secure, and efficient for all users, while enhancing our global competitiveness through the facilitation of legitimate travel and trade.
-We greatly appreciate your efforts to continue building on staffing advances made in recent years, and we strongly urge you to maintain funding for 1,200 new CBP officers in the final Fiscal Year 2020 Homeland Security Appropriations Act.
+Therefore, we request at least 600 new CBP officers in Fiscal Year 2020 to continue building on the staffing advances made in recent years.